yeaulian/StylizedRenderingSystem/Materials/M_SRS_Master.md

 Instead of using the sliders you may also set texture for each of the size scales if the corresponding switch is enabled.

-This category does not take affect if "Use Specular and Roughness Inputs" in [Conversion](#conversion) is enabled.
+This category does will not appear if "Use Specular and Roughness Inputs" in [Conversion](#conversion) is enabled.

 ## Emissive Color
 Using the switch at the top of the  category you can switch between using a static color or using a texture for the material's emissive oclor.